ForgeRock/forgeops/docker/gatling/README.md

 |platform.Register|This simulation mimics an interactive user registration.
 Since this simulation creates new users it is recommended to set a different USER_PREFIX so that they do not collide with existing users that are seeded in the Identity Repository.
 |platform.Login|This simulation mimics an interactive user login.
 This simulation using an Authentication Tree called "Login" which in turn uses the "Progressive Profiling" tree.
 |*ig.\**|*These simulaitons are no longer maintained or tested.
 Use them at your own risk*.

+NOTE each of these simulation sets are independant of each other.
+For example you can run the "idm" simulation without running the "am" simulations.
+However the "platform" Login simulation depends on the Register simulation.  <u>You have to run the platform.Register simulation first so that the users created can be used by the Login simuation</u>.
+Furthermore you have to ensure that you run the Register simulation long enough to provide the desired USER_POOL for the Login simulation otherwise you will start getting 401 errors.

 If you just want to compile the simulation code: